syncfusion-content/flutter-docs/Flutter/xlsio/getting-started.md

 {% endhighlight %}

-Include the following code snippet in the button click event to create a PDF file.
+Include the following code snippet in the button click event to create a Excel file.

 {% highlight dart %}